 Held annually in late April or early May, HIFA is a major contributor to the development of arts and culture in the country.
 The 6-day festival/workshop program showcases the very best of Zimbabwean, regional and international arts and culture via theatre, dance, music, circus, street performance, fashion, spoken word and visual arts.

-It is impossible to see every single performance at HIFA and for those attending it would be wise to try and chose your events.
+It is impossible to see every single performance at HIFA and for those attending it would be wise to try and choose your events.
 You can easily download the HIFA app or buy the print schedule once in Harare.
 The events have varying fees from $6 to $30.

 The next edition of HIFA has been scheduled for 2017 with the theme “Next Level.”
 While the festival will not be held this year, organizers insist that 2016 is not a gap but rather a change of format to host a series of activities spread across the year as a build up to HIFA ‘17.